kelexel/rstream/README.md

 * It is NOT-YET multi-concurent-streams-per-single-broadcaster-friendly (just fork it!)
 * It is NOT-YET Linux-friendly (just fork it!)
 * It is NOT-YET OSX-friendly (just fork it!)
+* It is NOT-YET capable of steaming vp6/mp3

 Why crmptd + nginx-rtmp at the same time ?!
 ---